James Ada: CNMI Little League

-James Ada has a 40-year long career as official of the CNMI Little League International baseball and softball nonprofit organization.
+James Ada has a 40-year long career as an official of the CNMI Little League International baseball and softball nonprofit organization.
 In 1992, Ada became vice president of the Little League and one year later became a player agent.
 Between 1999 and 2001 he was director of the Far East Regional Tournament and a board member of the 2002 Asia-Pacific Championship held in Guam where he was then chosen as advisor of the event in 2003.
 Also in Guam, he was elected into the Little League Baseball International Board of Directors in 2004.
 In the following year and again in 2008 he was an advisor for the Asia-Pacific Championship.
 In 2010, Ada attended the Little League Baseball Congress in Ottawa, Canada.
 After 17 years in office, Ada stepped down as district administrator for CNMI's Little League in 2012.
 He was succeeded by Mike Borja who was elected by the Presidents and Representatives of the three islands' league on 14 June 2012.

 In 2013, together with Piding Tenorio he coordinated the Little League major division's district tournament games, filling in for Mike Borja who had to undergone medical treatment.
 In 2015, Ada, elected Asia-Pacific Championship director, had to announce that the tournament had to be called of the games due to typhoon Chan-Hom.
 Ada was district administrator of the Little League of CNMI for the 2016 season.
 The decision was made by the Little League International, which had to break a tie in the election committee.